EstebPain/tibia-smart-exit/README.md

 If you wish to modify the run path to change folder location or the hotkey, you need to edit the file AutoHotkey.ahk which can be done in windows notepad.

+In-game name: Nehuy
+Any donations would be much appreciated!